Mani4D46/Mani4D46/README.md

 Also, yes this README is inspired by willmcgugan.

 ---
-[Creativity is made, not generated.](https://procreate.com/ai), none of my codes are AI generated.
-(Unless when a friend makes a pull request 😠 )
+[Creativity is made, not generated](https://procreate.com/ai), none of my codes are AI generated.